-Inclusion Statements appear on web pages, within job postings and, sometimes, in bigger reports (see PepsiCo below).
+Inclusion Statements appear on web pages, in job postings and, sometimes, in bigger reports (see PepsiCo below).

 They have become vital copy to attract the best talent.
 After all, the best talent values inclusivity.

-Here are 10 examples of Inclusion Statements I hope you draw inspiration from:
+Below are 10 examples of Inclusion Statements I hope you draw inspiration from.

 10 Inclusion Statement Examples